YasinEl/mzRAPP/README.md

 <b>Matching of benchmark peaks with NT peaks before alignment:</b> <br>
 Each benchmark peak (BP) is reported with the smallest and highest mz value contributing to the chromatographic peak.
-In order to be considered as possible match for a BP a NT peak (NP) has to come with an mz value between those two values.
+In order to be considered as possible match for a BP the mz value of a NT peak (NP) has to fall within these two values.
 Matching rules considering retention time (RT) are depicted in Figure 1a.
-A NP has to cover the whole core of a BP while having a RT within the borders (RTmin, RTmax) of the BP.
-If only a part of the core is covered by a NP with its RT in the borders of the BP, the NP it is counted as a split peak.
+A NP has to cover the whole core of a BP (refered to as “peak core” in the following) while having a RT within the borders (RTmin, RTmax) of the BP.
+If only a part of the peak core is covered by a NP with its RT in the borders of the BP, the NP it is counted as a split peak.
 NPs which are not overlapping with the core of a BP are not considered.
 In some cases there can be more than one match between a BP and NPs (Figure 1d).
 In those cases, BPs corresponding to the same molecule but other isotopologues (IT) are considered to choose the NP leading to the smallest relative IT ratio (calculated via reported peak abundances) bias as compared to the predicted IT-ratio (Figure 1c).
 When more than two different IT are detected the ratio of each IT with the highest IT reported via NPP is considered.

 <div class="figure">